opensemanticsearch/open-semantic-search/docs/doc/admin/config/README.md

 # Config

-*Standard installations and most parts should be usable out of the box without further configuration.
+Standard installations and most parts should be usable out of the box without further configuration.

+Many config options are set by a web user interface in the menu *Configuration*.

-You don't have to configure complex options described below, but you can (i.e. to enable OCR).*
+So in most cases you don't have to configure complex (partially outdated) config file options described below:

 # Search server

 ## Language of the index

-If your language is not english and you don't use an localized package or virtual machine:
+If your language is not english and you don't use a localized package or virtual machine:

 Most important because not changeable for yet indexed documents is to [change the language for stemming](stemming) before indexing documents.

 # User interface

 ## Config file

 The config file of the user interface is ***/etc/solr-php-ui/config.php***

 ## Language of the user interface

 The default language is english.

 To switch the language of the user interface to german set the option ***$language*** to *de* `# Set language to german
 $language = "de";`

 # Scheduler: Starting (re)crawls automatically

-If you dont use [filemonitoring](../../../trigger/filemonitoring) (and even then you should sometimes recrawl, if something failed or was changed at a bad moment), you should recrawl data sources from time to time automatically.
+If you don't use [filemonitoring](../../../trigger/filemonitoring) (and even then you should sometimes recrawl, if something failed or was changed at a bad moment), you should recrawl data sources from time to time automatically.

 If you use our connectors and want most flexibility use Cron and add a Cronjob using our [command line tools](../cmd) into a Crontab or you call our [webservice (REST-API)](../rest-api) from a script or another webservice (i.e. webcron).

-If you use Apache ManifoldCF for imports, there is a scheduler built in there.
-Just set the time in the web admin interface.

 # File indexer

 ## Config file